 A unique sport based on a combination of air hockey and tennis, Windjammers has two players facing off on a court (with a low net in the middle), attempting to throw a singular throwing disc past each other into a designated goal zone while preventing the other player from doing the same.
 Players pick characters from different nationalities, each with unique stats and special abilities.

 It was later released for the Wii (in Japan only via Virtual Console) on June 22, 2010.
+However, it was delisted on December 24, 2013.
+Making it the only delisted Neo Geo game for the Wii Virtual Console.

 There are two basic moves: a regular throw and a lob.
 By using quarter-circle and half-circle movements, you can also add effect to the throw such as curves and banks.
 To catch difficult discs, you can slide to move more quickly.
 Slides have a recovery time to them, so sliding the wrong way is very risky.